 Barunga Festival

-Deep in the Northern Territory, at Flying Fox, the Barunga Festival takes place from June 9 – June 12 in 2023.
+Deep in the Northern Territory, the Barunga Festival takes place every June.
 This is your chance to join in the celebration of Australian community life.
-Music, sports, good humor, local culture, and music will all be yours.
+Music, sports, good humor, and local culture will all be yours.
 Imagine seeing the first-hand beauty of Indigenous art and meeting the artist, hearing a didgeridoo competition, or sitting in a storytelling circle.
 There are also sports competitions that are awesome.
 The Barunga Festival is the best of Australian culture, all in one place, over just a few days.
 Visit and be part of Australia’s true nature.

 Australia is a place of deep joy, friendly gatherings, and diverse people.
 It is one of the most beautiful continents in the world, from its red desert mysteries to its pristine beaches.
 Make your Australian travel dream a reality and include a local festival.
 This is the stuff memories are made of.